About us

 We envision a world in which we can each feel, understand, care for and transform ourselves and our communities in connection with others and our nature.

-We support grassroots organizations and groups to experiment, thrive and be recognised for their work.
+We support grassroots organizations and groups with experimenting, thriving and being recognized for their work.

 We promote and carry out creative participatory research with communities to co-develop new understandings and seek collective solutions.